rdiez/Tools/OfficeSoftwareAutomation/README.txt

 These scripts try to generate easy-to-understand error messages if some file operation fails.

+- RDiezDocUtils.vbs is for LibreOffice:

+  - This file has code to convert a LibreOffice Writer document to a PDF file, and then generate a second PDF file with extra content in the background or foreground (typically a letterhead or watermark) on all pages.

+  - There is also code to create an "Archived" subdirectory where the given file resides and copy the file there.
+The current date and time are appended to the archived filename.

+  - A routine and a companion script are provided in order to automate opening a password-protected LibreOffice document or spreadsheet.

 The following .vbs scripts for Microsoft Windows support user messages in English, German or Spanish.

   - PromptAndProcess.vbs